 Loews Portofino Bay Hotel is probably the furthest of the three premium hotels from the parks.
 The landscaping around the whole Universal complex is fantastic, so the walk is delightful.
 If you can’t face walking, complimentary water taxis are also available.

-The club lounge at Portofino Bay is has a better quality of the food that the food in the lounges at the other two hotels.
+The club lounge at Portofino Bay offers a better quality of food than the lounges at the other two hotels.
 Breakfast includes warm eggs and bacon or sausage, so it is not continental like the breakfast at the other hotels.
 Snacks also include vegetables and hummus.
 Dinner in the club always includes a salad and then an entree with two sides.
 The food quality and quantity are excellent, as are the desserts, and their cookies are usually a hit with the kids.
 Crucially, there is plenty of room and plenty of seating and no queues out of the door at mealtimes like at the Hard Rock!
 You can also enjoy free beer, wine, spirits, and prosecco in the lounges, making a significant saving to your drinks bill.

 9. The Ritz-Carlton, Orlando, Grande Lakes